-Students who have attended TCC within the past year may register by online appointment on the first day of registration for currently enrolled students based on cumulative and transfer credit priority.
-Returning students who have not attended TCC within the past year may register on the first day of open registration.
+Students who have attended TCC within the past year may enroll online on the first day of enrollment for currently enrolled students based on cumulative and transfer credit priority.
+Returning students who have not attended TCC within the past year may register on the first day of open enrollment.

-PRIORITY REGISTRATION POLICY
+PRIORITY ENROLLMENT POLICY

-- Veterans and their spouses and dependents may register on the day prior to the first day of currently enrolled student registration, beginning at 6 a.m.

-- Athletes, students using Access

-Services or Supplemental Instruction

-leaders and students participating in

-the CASA/MECA program may register

-on the first day of currently enrolled

-student registration beginning at 12
+- Veterans and their spouses and dependents may enroll on the day prior to the first day of currently enrolled student registration, beginning at 6 a.m. - Athletes, students using Access Services or Supplemental Instruction leaders and students participating in the CASA/MECA program may enroll on the first day of currently enrolled student registration beginning at 12 noon. - All other currently enrolled students enroll by appointment beginning on the second day of currently enrolled student enrollment by cumulative and transfer credit priority.

-noon

-- All other currently enrolled students register by appointment beginning on the second day of currently enrolled student registration by cumulative and transfer credit priority.

-LATE REGISTRATION
+LATE ENROLLMENT

-Students who have been admitted may register through the 3rd instructional day of the quarter.
-From the 4th instructional day through the 10th instructional day of the quarter, students may register with the written permission or email from their instructors.
+Students who have been admitted may enroll through the 2nd instructional day of the guarter.
+From the 3rd instructional day through the 10th instructional day of the quarter, students may enroll with the written permission or email from their instructors.

-Registration requests after the 10th instructional day of the quarter, with the exception of continuous enrollment or late-starting classes will only be considered for students who were in attendance of the class prior to the 10th day of the quarter, and must be petitioned and are subject to a \$36.50 per class late add/reinstatement fee if approved.
+Enrollment requests after the 10th instructional day of the quarter, with the exception of continuous enrollment or late-starting classes will only be considered for students who were in attendance of the class prior to the 10th day of the quarter, and must be petitioned and are subject to a \$36.50 per class late add/reinstatement fee if approved.
 The petition process includes verification by the instructor of the student's first date of attendance.